TristanCopley/neovim-config/.github/README.md

-My config files for AstroNeovim
+My config files for AstroNvim